madelinegarrett/Lab-13-StatsSloths-/README.md

 ## Overall Question: How are most people dying from accidents and incidents?

 ### Dataset Descriptions:
+* Poisoning deaths dataset: This dataset gives the number of deaths caused by poison per every 100,000 people by year by country from 1990 to 2016.
 * Burn deaths dataset: This dataset gives the number of deaths caused by burns per every 100,000 people by year per country from 1990 to 2016.
 * Fall deaths dataset: This dataset gives the number of deaths due to falls per every 100K people by year and by country from 1990 to 2016.